 Although thymomas can be locally invasive (eg, pleura, lung), they uncommonly spread to regional lymph nodes or extrathoracic sites.
-9,70,88,89 Surgery (ie, total thymectomy and complete excision of tumor) is recommended for all resectable thymomas for patients who can tolerate the surgery.
-19,90,91 For resected stage I and II thymomas, the 10-year survival rate is excellent (approximately 90% and 70%, respectively).
+Surgery (ie, total thymectomy and complete excision of tumor) is recommended for all resectable thymomas for patients who can tolerate the surgery.
+For resected stage I and II thymomas, the 10-year survival rate is excellent (approximately 90% and 70%, respectively).
 Completeness of resection is the most important predictor of outcome.
 Surgical biopsy is not necessary if a resectable thymoma is strongly suspected based on clinical and radiologic features (eg, patients have myasthenia gravis and a characteristic mass on CT).
 A transpleural approach should be avoided during biopsy of a possible thymoma to prevent tumor seeding.
-S5,93 Small biopsy sampling

-(fine-needle or core-needle biopsy) does not always indicate whether invasion is present.
-94 The ITMIG and CAP have established procedures for reporting the surgical and pathologic findings from resection specimens.
-46,95

-Adjuvant therapy is not recommended for completely resected (R0) stage I thymomas.
-Al, 96,97 For incompletely resected thymomas, postoperative RT is recommended (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
-Note that extensive elective nodal radiation is not recommended, because thymomas do not typically metastasize to regional lymph nodes.
+Small biopsy sampling (fine-needle or core-needle biopsy) does not always indicate whether invasion is present.
+The ITMIG and CAP have established procedures for reporting the surgical and pathologic findings from resection specimens.46,95 postoperative RT is recommended (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).39,41,98,99 Note that extensive elective nodal radiation is not recommended, because thymomas do not typically metastasize to regional lymph nodes.
 CT-based treatment planning is highly recommended before RT (see Principles of Radiation Therapy in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
 RT should be given by the 3D conformal technique to reduce damage to surrounding normal tissue (eg, heart, lungs, esophagus, spinal cord).